cedar: Optimized and Unified Machine Learning Input Data Pipelines: Related Work

 \section{Related Work}

-\textbf{ML Input Data Systems.} PyTorch DataLoaders~\cite{website:torch-utilsdata} and tf.data~\cite{vldb14:murray_tfdata} are the de facto input data frameworks for their respective ML framework.
-DataLoaders allow users to specify a number of local workers, while tf.data can statically fuse and vectorize TensorFlow-native pipelines. tf.data can also auto-tune the amount of CPU and RAM allocated to each operator. tf.data service offloads tf.data processing to disaggregated workers, but it cannot support non-TensorFlow UDFs~\cite{website:tfdata-service-limitations}.

-TorchData~\cite{website:torchdata} is a beta PyTorch-native data loading library and provides similar primitives to \texttt{Pipes}.
-TorchData's DataLoader2~\cite{website:dataloader2} is an incomplete prototype that includes an API for distributed processing.
-Unfortunately, active development on TorchData has stopped~\cite{website:torchdata-future}.
+\textbf{ML Input Data Frameworks and Optimizations.} PyTorch DataLoaders~\cite{website:torch-utilsdata} and tf.data~\cite{vldb14:murray_tfdata} are native frameworks for PyTorch and TensorFlow, respectively.
+DataLoaders offer certain options for performance tuning such as multiprocessing and pinned memory, but requires manual configuration.
+TorchData~\cite{website:torchdata} is a beta PyTorch data loading library and provides similar primitives to \texttt{Pipes}.
+Its DataLoader2~\cite{website:dataloader2} is an incomplete prototype with an API for distributed processing, but active development has unfortunately stopped~\cite{website:torchdata-future}.
+Meanwhile, tf.data can statically fuse and vectorize TF-native pipelines and optimize the CPU and RAM allocation to each operator.
+Plumber~\cite{mlsys22:kuchnik_plumber} extends tf.data to use a linear program for resource allocation.
+These frameworks only support local processing, limiting their ability to mitigate data stalls.

 DPP~\cite{isca22:zhao_dsi} and GoldMiner~\cite{sigmod23:zhao_goldminer} are proprietary distributed services deployed at Meta and Alibaba, respectively.
 Ray Data~\cite{website:ray-data} is an input data library built on top of Ray~\cite{osdi18:moritz_ray}.
-Ray Data distributes processing using Ray's Task and Actor primitives, and optimizes for task overheads by fusing operators via fixed rules.
+Ray Data distributes processing using Ray's Task and Actor primitives, and optimizes for task overheads by fusing operators via fixed rules. tf.data service~\cite{socc23:audibert_tfdataservice} offloads processing to distributed workers, but cannot support non-TensorFlow UDFs~\cite{website:tfdata-service-limitations}.
+FastFlow~\cite{vldb16:um_fastflow} extends tf.data service to split processing between local and remote workers at a coarse granularity.
+Pecan~\cite{atc24:graur_pecan} is a concurrent work, built on top of tf.data service (and is thus applicable to only TensorFlow pipelines), that also studies transformation ordering, but does not support its concurrent application alongside other optimization passes.
+These systems, like \systemname, use an auto-scaling policy to tune worker parallelism.

+Various systems extend input data frameworks to address orthogonal concerns.
+Cachew~\cite{atc22:graur_cachew} extends tf.data service to create a service for multi-tenant environments, scaling processing and sharing cached samples between training jobs.
+Cachew can identify ideal cache locations, but requires users to explicitly insert autocache operators, hindering its compatibility with other optimizations (e.g., reordering).
+Cachew relies on tf.data's underlying optimizer, which we evaluated in Section~\ref{sec:evaluation}.
+PRESTO~\cite{sigmod22:isenko_presto} is a profiler that determines the ideal location to cache, but requires users to manually implement suggestions.
+CoorDL~\cite{vldb14:mohan_coordl}, OneAccess~\cite{hotcloud19:kakaraparthy_oneaccess}, Quiver~\cite{fast20:kumar_quiver}, Tectonic-Shift~\cite{atc23:zhao_tectonicshift}, and SiloD~\cite{eurosys23:zhao_silod} provide distributed caches for data shared across training jobs.